Paxman (engines): English Electric and GEC

 In 1966, the Ruston-Paxman Group was acquired by English Electric.
 The diesel engine businesses were merged into English Electric Diesel Engines Ltd (later English Electric Diesels Ltd).
 Paxman became the "Paxman Engine Division" of English Electric.
 In 1968, English Electric was itself acquired by GEC.
 In 1972, GEC renamed the engines division GEC Diesels Limited.
 In 1975, a reorganisation saw the creation of Paxman Diesels Limited as a subsidiary.

 Alstom

 In 1988, GEC merged its Paxman, Ruston and Mirrlees Blackstone diesels businesses with the Alsthom division of Compagnie Générale d'Electricité (CGE) to form GEC-Alsthom.
 Paxman became GEC ALSTOM Paxman Diesels Ltd. In December 1997, GEC Alstom had its initial public offering as Alstom.
 The diesel engine businesses became Alstom Engines Ltd (AEL).

 MAN B&W Diesel

 In 2000, Alstom Engines Ltd. was acquired by MAN B&W Diesel to become MAN B&W Diesel Ltd. In 2005, MAN sold the Regulateurs Europa controls business to Heinzmann.
-In November 2020, MAN announced the Colchester factory would close with the remaining Paxman products to be supported by MAN Energy Solutions's Hazel Grove facility.
+In November 2020, MAN announced the Colchester factory would close with the remaining Paxman products to be supported by MAN Energy Solutions's Hazel Grove facility, the former Mirrlees Blackstone factory.